-Every woman has a different experience after (and during!) pregnancy.
-Once Baby arrives, it’s time to be extra patient with yourself.
+Every woman has a different experience after (and during) pregnancy.
+Once your baby arrives, it’s time to be extra patient with yourself.

 Take it slow, Momma.
 Your body spent nine months growing a whole, new human being!
 That’s amazing!